LED stands for Light Emitting Diode. LEDs are efficient light sources with various applications.

 • If you look at the led from the top or bottom, the terminal at the flattened side of the housing is the cathode (negative) one.

 • When in doubt, simply take a multimeter and set it to diode measurement.
 Now, connect the probes and see if the led lights up, or the multimeter displays a forward voltage.
-Now you also know the polarity form the colors of the probes.
+Now you also know the polarity from the colors of the probes (when they are connected correctly of course).

 Regulating the light intensity by a microcontroller can be done by using PWM (pulse width modulation).
 The led is switched on and off in very high frequency.
 The longer the part of a cycle it is on compared to off, the brighter it appears to be.